-The Pearson BTEC Level 3 Nationals are vocational qualifications designed to develop skills, knowledge and understanding in a subject area as preparation for employment, higher education, higher apprenticeship or other training.
-Pearson BTEC Level 3 Nationals come in a range of sizes which allows the qualification to form the whole programme of learning or to be taken alongside other qualifications such as A levels.
+The Pearson BTEC Level 3 Nationals are vocational qualifications designed to develop skills, knowledge, and understanding in a subject area as preparation for employment, higher education, a higher apprenticeship or other training.
+Pearson BTEC Level 3 Nationals come in a range of sizes which allows the qualification to form the whole programme of learning, or to be taken alongside other qualifications such as A levels.

 BTEC Nationals have been offered since the formation of BTEC in 1984.
 In 1996 BTEC merged with London Examinations to become Edexcel, which is now part of Pearson.

 Pearson BTEC Level 3 Nationals are a family of unit-based qualifications in a range of subjects.
-There are five different sizes of qualifications in the family:
+There are five different sizes of qualification in the family:

 - Extended Certificate

 - Extended Diploma